tentaclepurple/42_snowcrash/level13/Ressources/README.md

 -rwsr-sr-x 1 flag13  level13 7303 Aug 30  2015 level13
 -r-x------ 1 level13 level13  675 Apr  3  2012 .profile

+And when we execute the executable level13 we get :

+    level13@SnowCrash:~$ ./level13
+    UID 2013 started us but we we expect 4242

 The process began by reviewing the level13 program, which was identified as a SUID executable.
 This means that when executed, it runs with the permissions of the file owner (in this case, flag13).

 Compiling the Library: